Quantum violation of variants of LGIs upto algebraic maximum for qubit system: Variants of LGIs in three-time measurement scenario

 which is independent of the state.

-If the values of the relevant parameters are taken as $g = 1.72 $, $\theta= 2.04$ and $\phi=\pi/2$, the quantum value of $K^3_{3}$ is $1.93$, thereby violating the inequality (\ref{3time}).
+If the values of the relevant parameters are taken as $g = 0.41 $, $\theta= 2.66$ and $\phi=\pi/2$, the quantum value of $K^3_{3}$ is $1.93$, thereby violating the inequality (\ref{3time}).
 The maximum quantum value $(K^3_{3})$ can be shown to be $2$ for different coupling constants in between the evolutions.
 For simplicity, here we take same coupling constant $g$.
-The quantum value of $K^3_{3}$ is then larger than $(K^3)_{Q}^{max}=3/2$.
-The expressions $(K_{3})_{Q}$ and $(K^3_{3})_{Q}$ are plotted in Fig.(\ref{fig:01}).
+The quantum value of $K^3_{3}$ can then be larger than $(K_3)_{Q}^{max}=3/2$.
+The quantities $(K_{3})_{Q}$ and $(K^3_{3})_{Q}$ are plotted in Figure (\ref{fig:01}).

 Thus, if the larger violation of an inequality is considered to be an indicator of more non-classicality, then the variant of LGI captures the notion of macrorealism better than the standard LGIs.
+However, the exact correspondence between the degree of violation of LGIs and amont of non-macrorealism is not yet fully understood which requires a detailed study.